leandrocp/mdex/guides/streaming.md

 #=> "<h1>Release notes</h1>\n<p>Version <strong>1.0</strong></p>"
 ```

 Use `MDEx.stream/2` for an Enumerable of chunks.
-It uses the same Markdown
+It uses the same parser
-input path and enables fragment parsing only for the current chunk.
+options and enables fragment completion until EOF.

 `MDEx.new(streaming: true)` is deprecated.
 It still warns and works for now.